 Sandeep Kumar Sood, Founder of Kunai — a tech-based advisory service for fintechs — says employee shortages might actually work to the benefit of financial institutions.
 It has happened before, he says.

 “What we’re seeing today isn’t really all that new.
 Ten years ago, Google, Amazon, and Facebook were pilfering engineers from companies like IBM,” Sood notes, adding that banks have to be comfortable with breaking away from the norms they still find themselves conforming to.

 “Banks should consider what we already know about the history of engineer shortages,” he explains.
 “They can address the most common issues by creating attractive opportunities for engineers, changing the way financial institutions hire, train, reskill and upskill developers, working with partners who can circumvent hiring hurdles.
 Using one or a combination of these approaches will help banks hire and keep development talent.”

-But… My Branches Need Employees
+‘But My Branches Need Employees

 Not all jobs can be replaced by automation or engineers at banks and credit unions.
 Hope isn’t lost, however, there are still plenty of ways to both retain existing employees (and keep them engaged) as well as bring in new staff members that are also highly qualified.

+Change the Culture.
 Culture hasn’t always been top of mind in banking, but it’s going to be.
 However, banks and credit unions are discovering it’s not easy to just reconstruct an office culture — it takes time and focus.
 It requires working with existing employees to figure out what they need from the workplace.

 “Trust is a really important aspect that’s continually used in marketing and in talking to customers,” says Melissa Arronte, Employee Experience Solution Principal at Medallia.
 But employees aren’t treated with that same prioritization of trust, she says.
 “Often, it’s more command and control in a bank, or a compliance mentality.”